 b.
 Go back to the IAM section in the AWS console of the account you want Hyperglance to connect to and 'Create Role'

 c.
 Select 'Another AWS Account', paste the Account ID of the account Hyperglance is running in and select 'Next: Permissions (Leave both 'Options' tick boxes unchecked)

-g.
-Paste the Role ARN into the Hyperglance 'New Record' dialog.
+h.
+Paste the Role ARN into the Hyperglance 'New Account' dialog.
 Select the regions you are interested in and select 'Submit'

 Hyperglance will then connect to the AWS API and pull the new account's details.
 The time it will take varies depending on a number of factors but it shouldn't take longer than a few minutes.